openclover/clover/clover-eclipse/org.openclover.eclipse.ant/readme.txt

-This is the *plugin* for Clover Eclipse Ant integration.
+This is the *plugin* for OpenClover Eclipse Ant integration.
 It is a plugin that contains branding resources (about.*) so that the associated feature is listed in Eclipse's about dialog box.